 In addition to his own photos, his collection also contains images from other sources.
 These include those from by Mr D. M. Rollo, Mr S. Courts, Mr R. Carr and Miss Low of Blebo House.
 Miss Low was in Egypt in 1925, touring the Valley of the Kings, the area flooded by the forming of the Aswan Dam.

-There is currently a project underway to scan all the glass slides and preserve them as digital images - this way we can make them truly accessible to the whole community.
+The glass slides have now been scanned and preserved as digital images – this way we can make them truly accessible to the whole community.

 You can see more of George’s magic lantern photos in Cupar library, or on our Flickr page: